A Guide To The $13.4 Billion Biodesign Industry

 New Harvest: Founded in 2004, New Harvest is one of the early pioneers in the cultured meat movement.
 It is helping expand the pool of scientists and biodesigners working in the sphere by creating an open-source, standardized library of materials for biodesign—though the company is best known for growing a hamburger in a petri dish.

-Modern Meadow: Modern Meadow is also in the business of harvesting cells from cows, most notably to grow leather in a lab.
-Both of these companies aim to "grow" meat that is actually meat—it's cultivated from the cells of living animals—but does not require killing animals.
-The goal is for a more sustainable future, where meat is available for the first time to some of the world's poorest populations, for less economic and ecological cost.
+Modern Meadow: Modern Meadow grows collagen using synthetic biology tools, most notably to grow leather in a lab.
+While leather is the company’s primary commercial goal, it envisions a future in which lab-grown meat is available for the first time to some of the world’s poorest populations, for less economic and ecological cost.

-Suzanne Lee: A former creative director for Modern Meadow, Suzanne Lee is a leader in biodesign and a fashion designer by training.
-She is best known for making clothing out of a kombucha-like fungus.
-Now she is a TED fellow and an advocate for designers and scientists to work together as the founder of the Biofabrication conference.
+Suzanne Lee: The chief creative officer for Modern Meadow, Suzanne Lee is a leader in biodesign and a fashion designer by training.
+She is best known for making clothing out of a kombucha-like bacterium.
+Now she is a TED fellow and an advocate for designers and scientists to work together as the founder of the Biofabricate conference.

 Terreform One: Terreform One is an architecture firm focused on socio-ecological designs.
 It’s a leader in building with living, self-generating, and sustainable materials.